 You can get some decent shelves at Home Depot, Lowes, Walmart and other stores like that.
 You can also price check them on Amazon’s Shelf page to see if you are getting a good deal.
 These shelves vary in size, and pounds they will hold.
 If you will be storing heavier foods on them, invest in quality shelves if you can.
 These types of shelves are good for boxed foods, oils, honey, and a lot of miscellaneous cereals etc. Depending on how tall between shelves, they aren’t always good for cans, since you can only stack cans so high (unless you use a small rotating shelf with them).

 If you store a lot of cans, there are a few different options for you.
 If you have space on your regular shelves, you can make or buy rotating shelf units that sit on your shelves and help organize your canned goods.

 Make Your Own: Free plan for building cardboard rotating can racks.
 This is a cheap option but can be time intensive.

-Cardboard CanOrganizers: Simliar to the ones you build yourself, but CanOrganizers are a little sturdier and simple to put together.
+Cardboard CanOrganizers: Similar to the ones you build yourself, but CanOrganizers are a little sturdier and simple to put together.
 Save money by buying several at once.

-Plastic CanSolidators: The heavy-duty plastic Cansolidators from Shelf Reliance have a ton of flexibility for can sizes and are very durable.
-As Shelf Reliance Consultants, we can get you these cansolidators for a GREAT discount.
+Plastic CanSolidators: The heavy-duty plastic Cansolidators from Thrive Life (formerly Shelf Reliance) have a ton of flexibility for can sizes and are very durable.
+As Thrive Life Consultants, we can get you these CanSolidators for a GREAT discount.
 Check out the sample savings: